 You got someone to forge your college transcripts or diploma so that you could represent yourself as having more education than you do.

 You listed software programs that you don’t know how to use on your resume as though you were proficient in them.

 Why Would Actors Lie On Their Resumes?

-The actor’s resume needs to be 100% accurate in order to be used as an audition tool.
-Actors who lie on their resumes often do so in order to fit the role they are trying out for.
+The actor’s resume needs to be 100% accurate to be used as an audition tool.
+Actors who lie on their resumes often do so to fit the role they are trying out for.

 The casting director will remember that you lied about your height and think to themselves, “This actor probably lied about other things too.”

 The best thing you can do if you want to land more roles is to make sure that your resume is 100% accurate so that it can properly represent you.

 Actors Lying On Their Resumes Age And Other Lies